janmonschke/janmonschke.github.com/_posts/2013-01-06-Javascript-in-university.md

 ## The good parts

 Despite my disappointment, my overall 'Master experience' is positive.
 I was able to learn new things by using JavaScript in fields which it wasn't (originally) designed for.
 I may not have been able to program web stuff in the web courses, but therefore I did it even more in the other courses and in project-courses, where students can choose projects on their own.
-Currently I'm working on a huge web project with @mrflix in cooperation with [Transparency International](http://transparency.org) and [HTW Berlin](http://htw-berlin.de).
+Currently I'm working on a huge web project with Felix in cooperation with [Transparency International](http://transparency.org) and [HTW Berlin](http://htw-berlin.de).
 We were given the chance to completely decide on the development stack with maximum freedom which led to our first mid-scale node.js project with a Backbone.js frontend.
 (More info on the project when it's done ;) ).

 But still, the status quo is very unsatisfying and I don't want future-students to experience the same disappointing web courses.
-In summer 2012 I met [@sjockers](https://twitter.com/sjockers) who was at that time a Master student and Bachelor lecteror at the same time, teaching web development to Bachelor students.
+In summer 2012 I met Simon ([@sjockers](https://twitter.com/sjockers)), who was at that time a Master student and Bachelor lecteror at the same time, teaching web development to Bachelor students.
 After some [Berlin.js](http://berlinjs.org) meetups, he came up with the idea to make an own uni course which should be specifically for all web-interested students.

 The idea for the course spread quickly among the web students at my uni and in our first meeting, right before a Berlin.js meetup of course, we laid down the foundation for the course by [brainstorming topics](https://gist.github.com/4170211) and discussing organizational stuff.
-According to the great feedback we got after meeting, it looks like JavaScript will have a bright future at (our) university :)
+Even though we did not announce anything in uni, 8 students showed up, who were all eager to change something.
+According to the great feedback we got after the meeting, it looks like JavaScript will have a bright future at (our) university.
+Simon convinced a professor to allow us to create an additional course in the next semester, the first step is done! :)

 The key is, that as a student you have the freedom to choose __what__ you learn and, more importantly, __how__ you learn it.
 Of course, it's always easier to just stick to the agenda and do what the profs say.
 But the benefits of going your own way are worth every extra-hour spent!
 There is so much more to learn which is not in the curriculum!